 - (1) Angles in both models of hyperbolic space are the same as in Euclidean space.
 This is because at each point, the hyperbolic metric is just a multiple of the Euclidean metric. - (2) All points and all directions in hyperbolic space 'look the same'.
-More specifically, given any two points $p_1$ and $p_2$ and any orthogonal transformation between their tangent spaces, there is a hyperbolic isometry taking $p_1$ to $p_2$ and that acts on the tangent spaces in the specified way.
+More specifically, given any two points p_1 and p_2 and any orthogonal transformation between their tangent spaces, there is a hyperbolic isometry taking p_1 to p_2 and that acts on the tangent spaces in the specified way.
 This is proved by a direct construction.
-For example, in the special case where $p_1$ and $p_2$ are the origin in the Poincaré ball model, the required isometry is just an orthogonal transformation of Euclidean space. - (3) In both models, geodesics are Euclidean lines and circles that hit the boundary orthogonally.
+For example, in the special case where both p_1 and p_2 are the origin in the Poincaré ball model, the required isometry is just an orthogonal transformation of Euclidean space.
+When p_1 and p_2 are distinct points in the upper-half space model, there is an isometry taking p_1 to p_2 that is a composition of a Euclidean dilation about the origin followed by a Euclidean translation preserving the z coordinate. - (3) In both models, geodesics are Euclidean lines and circles that hit the boundary orthogonally.
 This is proved as follows.
-Geodesics are uniquely determined by a starting point p and tangent vector v at that point.
-So, one starts with any specific geodesic that is a line or circle hitting the boundary orthogonally and one uses the isometry established in (2) to take this geodesic to the one starting at p and with tangent vector v.
-The isometries constructed in (2) preserve Euclidean lines and circles hitting the boundary orthogonally and so the geodesic through p with tangent vector v is also of this form.
+Geodesics are uniquely determined by a starting point p and a tangent vector v at that point.
+So, one starts with any specific geodesic that is a line or circle hitting the boundary orthogonally and uses the isometry established in (2) to take this geodesic to the one starting at p and with tangent vector v.
+The isometries constructed in (2) preserve Euclidean lines and circles hitting the boundary orthogonally, as does an isometry between the upper half-space model and the Poincaré ball model.
+So the geodesic through p with tangent vector v is also of this form.

 Definition 1.1.
-A compact 3-manifold M has a (complete) hyperbolic structure if it satisfies any of the following equivalent conditions:
+A compact 3-manifold M has a complete hyperbolic structure if it satisfies any of the following equivalent conditions:

-- (1) $M \partial M$ has a complete Riemannian metric where all sectional curvatures are -1; - (2) $M \partial M$ has a complete Riemannian metric that is locally isometric to $\mathbb{H}^3$ ;

-(3) $M - \partial M$ is the quotient of $\mathbb{H}^3$ by a discrete group of isometries acting freely.
+- (1) $M \partial M$ has a complete Riemannian metric where all sectional curvatures are -1; - (2) $M \partial M$ has a complete Riemannian metric that is locally isometric to \mathbb{H}^3 ; - (3) $M \partial M$ is the quotient of \mathbb{H}^3 by a discrete group of isometries acting freely.

-The manifold M is then a (complete) hyperbolic manifold.
+The manifold M is then called a complete hyperbolic manifold.

-The equivalence of the three definitions is a fundamental fact [4, 25].
-In the proof, one shows that, with any of these definitions of a complete hyperbolic 3-manifold M, the universal cover of $M - \partial M$ , with its induced Riemannian metric, is isometric to $\mathbb{H}^3$ .
+The equivalence of the three definitions is a fundamental fact [4, 29].
+In the proof, one shows that, with any of these definitions of a complete hyperbolic 3-manifold M, the universal cover of $M - \partial M$, with its induced Riemannian metric, is isometric to \mathbb{H}^3 .

-From now onwards, we will drop the word 'complete' and so whenever we refer to a 'hyperbolic structure' or a 'hyperbolic manifold', we are referring to the above definition.
+From now onwards, we will follow a common convention in the literature by dropping the word 'complete'.
+So, whenever we refer to a 'hyperbolic structure' or a 'hyperbolic manifold', we are referring to the above definition.

-The following result is the central part of Thurston's Geometrisation Conjecture [28].
-It was proved by Perelman [21, 23, 22] although Thurston had already proved it in the important case when M is Haken.
+The following result is the central part of Thurston's Geometrisation Conjecture [32].
+It was proved by Perelman [25, 27, 26] although Thurston had already proved it in the important case when M is a Haken manifold.

 Theorem 1.2 (Perelman 2002-03).
-Let M be a compact orientable 3-manifold other than $S^1 \times D^2$ or $T^2 \times I$ .
+Let M be a compact orientable 3-manifold other than $S^1 \times D^2$ or $T^2 \times I$.
 Then M has a hyperbolic structure if and only if M is irreducible, atoroidal and not Seifert fibred.